carloshgsilva/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-A simple HTML Canvas and JavasScript Genetic Algorithm project.
+A simple HTML Canvas and JavaScript Genetic Algorithm project.